dkhobbes/CSS-grid/README.md

 # CSS-grid
-# Here is some practice work on different grids
+# Here is some practice work on different grids.
+## Primarily working with the toast and lost grids.